WHAT TO DO IN SPLIT – 1 OR 2 DAYS IN SPLIT ITINERARY

 Blue Cave

 If Split is your base, then a boat tour exploring the islands of Hvar, Biševo, Vis, Ravnik, Budikovac, and the Blue Cave might be the perfect experience for you.
-Since I traveled with a dog, I had to pass on this but this sounds like me kinda my thing and is probably also your thing?
+Since I traveled with a dog, I had to pass on this but this sounds like my kind of my thing and is probably also your thing.

 Hopefully, this post helps you plan and organize your Split itinerary and find the most beautiful places in the city.
 Whether you stay one day in Split or 2 days in Split – enjoy!